Even if you’re not a vegetarian or vegan, eating more plants may benefit your health, say experts

 She said that some people switching to a plant-based diet find they’re hungry sooner than when they ate more meat; however, eating nuts, beans and seeds can help them with satiety and increase their intake of protein, another challenge to focusing on produce.
 For people not eating vegan, cheese and eggs can help maintain sufficient protein intake.
 Soy-based protein powder and other sources of soy can help with protein intake.

 Limiting meat intake makes it harder to get B vitamins; however, dark, leafy greens such as spinach can provide these and supplementation can also help.
+There are also pre-mixed vegan protein shakes that offer a fantastic tasting source of vegan protein powder you can buy.

 While eating vegetarian or vegan sounds like it deserves a halo of healthfulness, it’s possible to eat a very unhealthful diet that’s technically vegetarian or vegan.
 For example, French fries made with vegetable oil are vegan, but not nutritious.